 Q. What makes a writer great?

-Q. and the all-important: What does the process of going from “no book” to “finished book” look like for you?
+Q. and the all important: What does the process of going from “no book” to “finished book” look like?

 Q. Is there anything else you’d like our readers to know?